Social skills are the ways in which we interact with others.

-Empathy - or the ability to recognise and even share feelings that are being felt by another, is a big component of healthy social interactions.
-Being able to gauge another’s needs in light of and sometimes in spite of, your own needs, can often determine your success or failure at relationships.
+Good social skills give us confidence and help us get along in the world.
+Social cues are the things we understand, or work out from instinct, without needing to be directly told about them.
+Empathy, or the ability to recognise and even share feelings that are being felt by another, is a big component of healthy social interactions.
+Being able to gauge another’s needs in light of and sometimes in spite of your own needs, can often determine your success or failure at relationships.

 - cooperation – playing your part in a positive way

 - participation - joining in and 'giving it a go'

 - being patient and inclusive – everyone has the right to be heard